Did you have a hip replacement surgery?

 On August 29, 2016 Stryker once again issued a recall for one of its hip implant products, the LFIT V40 femoral head implant.
 This device was often used with the Accolade TMZF and Accolade stems.
 The recall covers LFIT V40 hip implant components manufactured before 2011, based on higher than expected taper lock failure rates.
 This product, made of chromium cobalt, causes many of the same or similar problems as the Rejuvenate and ABG II hip implants.
 These problems include:

 - Disassociation of the femoral head from the hip stem

 - Excessive metal debris, often leading to adverse tissue reaction

 Stryker Hip Recall Lawsuits

-Patients nationwide have suffered the injuries of metallosis and tissue damage, and have had to undergo often painful and complicated revision surgery to remove and replace faulty Rejuvenate or ABG II hip implants.
+Patients nationwide have suffered the injuries and have had to undergo often painful and complicated revision surgery to remove and replace faulty Rejuvenate, ABG II, or LFIT V40 femoral head implants.

-In lawsuits filed against Stryker, these patients charge that the Rejuvenate and ABG II devices are defective because the modular neck is prone to fretting, degradation, and fracture.
-Further, the lawsuits allege that Stryker knew or should have known that the Rejuvenate and AGB II hip systems were not safe for the patients, yet continued to market and sell the products.
+In lawsuits filed against Stryker, these patients charge that these devices are defective and prone to failure, requiring revision surgery.
+Further, the lawsuits allege that Stryker knew or should have known that these devices were not safe for the patients, yet continued to market and sell the products.

 Contact The Yost Legal Group

-If you or a family member have experienced problems with a Stryker Rejuvenate Modular Primary Hip System or the AGB II Modular Hip System replacement implants, or have been told your implant should be replaced, call The Yost Legal Group at 1-800-YOST-LAW (1-800-967-8529) for help.
+If you or a family member have experienced problems with a Stryker Rejuvenate Modular Primary Hip System, the AGB II Modular Hip System, or the LFIT V40 femoral head, or have been told your implant should be replaced, call The Yost Legal Group at 1-800-YOST-LAW (1-800-967-8529) for help.